 Two of the East End towns on Long Island have already addressed the problem of illegal apartments by enacting rental permit and rental registry laws.
 In 2008 Southampton Town passed Section 270-3 which provided that there could be no rental of real property without a rental permit.
 Part of the permit application to Southampton Town requires having a valid certificate of occupancy in place.
 In 2015, the Town of East Hampton enacted Section 199-1-2 in their Town Code, which is a rental registry law.
 That law also requires a valid certificate of occupancy for rental properties.

+Head over to our Real Estate page to learn more about our services.
 Please reach out to us for guidance or to answer any questions you may have about compliance.